Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Hadronuclear interpretation of the GeV excess in the low state of PKS 1510--089

-Some $\gamma$ rays escape the production region into the ``residual'' BLR photon field occupying the distance range from $x_{p}$ to $R_{\mathrm{BLR}}$; these $\gamma$ rays may initiate electromagnetic cascades\footnote{hadronuclear $\gamma$ rays are ``primary'' particles for electromagnetic cascades, as noted in Fig.~\ref{fig:geometry}, but they are secondary particles with respect to the protons producing them}.
+$\gamma$ rays produced in $pp$ interactions initiate electromagnetic cascades on the BLR photon field.
+These hadronuclear $\gamma$ rays are considered as primary particles for electromagnetic cascades, but they are secondary particles with respect to the protons producing them.
 Observable $\gamma$ rays from electromagnetic cascades may explain the high-energy excess reported in the previous Section.
 Finally, the low-energy (log-parabolic) component may be produced at the edge of the BLR or outside of the BLR, as assumed in some contemporary FSRQ $\gamma$-ray emission models (see e.g. \citet{Meyer2019}).